bazzazi/Auto_post_Bot_for_instagram/README.md

 2) copy the path of these folders to 'from_folder' and 'to_folder' in main.py
 3) drag your images/videos to origin folder to post in instagram.
 4) enjoy :)
-5) don't forget to follow me
+5) please don't forget to follow me